TPP is a pathway to creating a free trade region in the Asia-Pacific region, New Zealand’s largest trading market.

 News & Events

-New Zealand has hosted the signing of the Trans-Pacific Partnership agreement.
+New Zealand has ratified the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP).